sethmachine/universal-sound-board/README.md

 {"audioMixerId":101}
 ```

 This audio mixer ID will be needed to continue reference the source we've just setup.
+Again it is possible you could get a different ID assigned to the source.

 We can double-check the source has been persisted through another request to the server which lists all installed audio devices.
 Note that installed devices here refers to audio devices setup with the server (separate from the actual audio devices installed on your computer).